What’s so great about reusables?

 - While plastics do create lots of energy when they are burned, they also produce a highly toxic chemical called dioxin.

 But I reuse my plastic bags as trash can liners, muddy shoe totes, etc. What’s wrong with that?

 - Plastics are made from petroleum products and natural gas, both non-renewable resources, and their manufacture helps to drive up gas prices.
 It takes 12 million barrels of oil to produce the plastic bags and 17 million barrels of oil to produce the plastic bottles that the U.S. uses every year.
 (Source: EPA)

 - While the plastics bag may have a second or even a third and fourth reuse, once it is dirty, it cannot be recycled and ends up in the waste stream.

-I recycle my bags at the grocery store and put my bottles in the recycle bin:
+Well at least I recycle my bags at the grocery store and put my bottles in the recycle bin.
+Surely that’s enough!